gxlog/gxlog/README.md

 # gxlog #

 Gxlog is short for **G**o e**X**tensible **LOG**ger.
 It is concise, functional, flexible and extensible.
 Easy-to-use is also an important design goal.
+It only depends on the standard library.

 Besides the basic functionality of logging, gxlog also provides many advanced features, such as context, dynamic context, log limitation and so on.
 With the interface **Formatter** and **Writer**, gxlog can be extended to support any log formats or any log backends.
 In addition, with the design of **Slots**, logging, events or hooks can be integrated into gxlog.

 ## Table of Contents ##